dotnet/docs/docs/standard/glossary.md

 A set of programming technologies that are used together to build and run applications.

 "The .NET stack" refers to .NET Standard and all .NET implementations.
-The phrase "a .NET stack" may refer to one implementation of .NET.
+The phrase "a .NET stack" can refer to one implementation of .NET.

 ## target framework